christensenacademy/christensen-academy/modules/java-getting-started/textpages/finding-an-ide.md

-#Finding an IDE
+#Finding a Java IDE
 IDEs (Integrated Development Environments) are used by programmers to... well, program.
-This document describes how they work and provides an overview of four different IDEs you might want to consider if you're going to be writing Java programs.
+This post briefly describes what IDEs do and provides an overview of four different IDEs you might want to consider if you're going to be writing Java programs.

 ##Text Editors vs. IDEs
 All programs are written in plain text.
-While most programmers write code in IDEs, it's entirely possible to write all of your programs in simple *text editors*.
+While most programmers write code in IDEs, it's entirely possible to write all of your programs in simple text editors.

 If you've never programmed before, you may have never used a text editor before.
 You can think of a text editor as being similar to a word processor like Microsoft Word but without any of the formatting controls.
 For example, it makes no sense to adjust margins, change the font of text, or add pictures to a plain text document, thus text editors can't do these types of things.
 All they do is let you write and edit plain ol' text.

 Right now, I am typing this document using a text editor called Notepad++.
 I use this text editor quite a bit for things like writing HTML, CSS, and JavaScript code.

+There are a lot of text editors out there.
+On Windows, the default text editor is Notepad, on Mac the default is TextEdit, and on Linux the default is gedit.
+Of course, there are plenty of other options out there, many of which are free.

 I could also use my text editor to write Java programs, but I don't usually do that.
 I prefer using an IDE, which offers me some special features that make my life as a Java programmer easier.

+Screenshot of Notepad++:

 ![](http://christensenacademy.org/modules/java-getting-started/textpages/text-editor.png)

-There are a lot of text editors out there.
-On windows the default text editor is Notepad, on Mac the default is TextEdit, and on Linux the default is gedit.
-Of course, there are plenty of other options out there, as you'll discover if you do a quick Google search for text editors.
+So what exactly do IDEs offer that simple text editors don't?
+Here's a brief list:

+* Built-in compiling features so you don't have to use the command line.
+* Syntax highlighting, which helps you spot errors in your code
+* Code completion, giving you suggestions so you don't have to go look things up
+* Debugging tools, which help you track down tricky bugs in your code
+* Tools for managing projects

-Similarly, there are a lot of IDE's out there.
+There are a lot of IDE's out there.
 For Java programming, the two most popular are NetBeans and Eclipse.
-Just remember all Java programs could be written in a simple text editor, but most developers prefer to use IDEs.
+Just remember, all Java programs could be written in a simple text editor, but most developers prefer to use IDEs.

 ##Four Java IDEs
 The following IDEs are all free.
-Simple Google searches for each should take you where you need to go, and installing them should work as expected.
+To the best of my knowledge, there aren't any compelling paid-for options.

 Instead of telling you which one I think works best, I encourage you to experiment with more than one of them and figure out which one you like best.
+To get you started, however, here are some general things to keep in mind about each IDE:

 ###NetBeans
 * Developed by Oracle who maintains Java itself